-The 10 Most Important Customer Service KPIs in eCommerce
+The Top 15 Most Important Customer Service KPIs in eCommerce

-Effective tracking of base KPIs can provide the initial framework you need to adapt and grow customized metrics based on your unique goals and requirements.
+Effective tracking of base KPIs can provide the initial framework you need to develop customized metrics based on your unique goals and requirements.
 But, where do you start?
 What figures do you look at to decide where to allocate your limited time and energy?

 Recommended reading